On The Existence of Min-Max Minimal Surface of Genus $g\geq 2$: Compactification for mappings

-\begin{remark} We will mainly use the idea in the proof of Theorem 2.1 of \cite{CM3} and the proof of Lemma 4.1 of \cite{Z}.
-As talked in the remarks following Lemma 4.1 of \cite{Z}, we would need to show the continuity of local harmonic replacement and comparison of energy decrease of successive harmonic replacements.
-The continuity of harmonic replacement is a conformal invariant property, which we can handle by pulling every ball we care to the center of the Poincar\'e disk as above.
+\begin{remark} We will mainly use the idea in the proof of \cite[Theorem 2.1]{CM3} and \cite[Lemma 4.1]{Z}.
+As discussed in the remarks following \cite[Lemma 4.1]{Z}, we would need to show the continuity of local harmonic replacement and comparison of energy decrease of successive harmonic replacements.
+The continuity of harmonic replacement is a conformal invariant property, which can be handled by pulling every ball we care back to the center of the Poincar\'e disk as above.
 For the comparison of the energy decrease, it turns out that what we really need to care is the analysis on a single ball.
 So we could do that by pulling the chosen ball to the center of the Poincar\'e disk again, without caring about the image of the other balls. \end{remark}

-In the following three subsections, we will list the results about analysis of harmonic replacements on disks.
-Then we will give a result of comparison of harmonic replacements, where we will show a similar result to Lemma 3.11 of \cite{CM3} and Lemma 4.2 of \cite{Z} by showing a proof with minor differences to the previous ones.
-At the end, we will give the deformation map $\gamma\rightarrow\rho$ by explicit constructions.
+In the following three subsections, we first list the results about analysis of harmonic replacements on disks.
+Then we give a result of comparison of harmonic replacements, where we show a result similar to \cite[Lemma 3.11]{CM3} and \cite[Lemma 4.2]{Z} by adapting the proof to the hyperbolic surfaces.
+At the end, we give the deformation map $\gamma\rightarrow\rho$ by explicit constructions.